WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/events.md

 ### Custom events

 Events are instanced through an event instancer similarly to contexts.
-The instancer can be overridden with a custom instancer if a custom event is required; this is generally only needed to integrate a scripting language into RmlUi.
+The instancer can be overridden with a custom instancer if a custom event is required; this is generally only needed to integrate a scripting language into APUI.

-A custom event inherits from `Rml::Event`.
+A custom event inherits from `apui::Event`.
 There are no virtual functions to be overridden.

 #### Creating a custom event instancer

-A custom event instancer needs to be created and registered with the RmlUi factory in order to have custom events instanced.
-A custom event instancer derives from `Rml::EventInstancer` and implements the required pure virtual functions:
+A custom event instancer needs to be created and registered with the APUI factory in order to have custom events instanced.
+A custom event instancer derives from `apui::EventInstancer` and implements the required pure virtual functions:

 ```cpp
 // Instance an event object.